History of medieval Arabic and Western European domes: Bahri dynasty

-Late Romanesque and Gothic Europe
+Late Romanesque and early Gothic Europe

 The use of domes declined in Western Europe with the rise of Gothic architecture.
 Gothic domes are uncommon due to the use of rib vaults over naves, and with church crossings usually focused instead by tall steeples, but there are examples of small octagonal crossing domes in cathedrals as the style developed from the Romanesque.
-The domes of Romanesque and Early Gothic latin-cross churches rarely span more than the width of the nave.
+The domes of Romanesque and Early Gothic Latin-cross churches rarely span more than the width of the nave.
+Spaces of circular or octagonal plan were sometimes covered with vaults of a "double chevet" style, similar to the chevet apse vaulting in Gothic cathedrals.